jnickelsen/jnickelsen.github.io/writing.md

 # News

-To keep up to date with upcoming titles, subscribe to Jess's newsletter, below.
+To keep up to date with upcoming titles, subscribe to my newsletter: